 Like many students, Preeyah Purang picked her university degree based on what she enjoyed most at school.
-It’s a reasonable decision, pick what you’re good at and you can’t go wrong, right?
-In Preeyah’s case, that course was Biology, however she soon realised that perhaps Biology provided too much variety and not enough specialist knowledge.
+That course was Biology.
+However, she soon realised that perhaps Biology provided too much variety and not enough specialist knowledge.
 This is where Neuroscience came in and the rest, as they say, is history…

 As the self-proclaimed “Most Indecisive Person in the World”, choosing what university degree to apply for was a tricky decision for me!
 Initially, I picked Biology because I had enjoyed it throughout school and it was always one of my strongest subjects.
 I also thought that it would give me plenty of variety because I didn’t want to be pigeon-holed to one area too soon.